questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

-If we take a look at the type of data that we are generating in the Time Series Benchmark Suite, we can see that for 10M devices, the duration of the data set is quite short (defined by the timestamp `--timestamp-start` and `--timestamp-end` flags):
+If we take a look at the type of data that we are generating in the Time Series Benchmark Suite, we can see that for 10M devices, the duration of the data set is relatively short (defined by the timestamp `--timestamp-start` and `--timestamp-end` flags):

 ```bash